aws/pg_tle/docs/04_hooks.md

           WHERE ('md5' || md5(bp.plaintext || username)) = password
         ) INTO invalid;
         IF invalid THEN
-          RAISE EXCEPTION 'password must not be found on a common password dictionary';
+          RAISE EXCEPTION 'password must not be found in a common password dictionary';
         END IF;
       ELSIF password_type = 'PASSWORD_TYPE_PLAINTEXT' THEN
         SELECT EXISTS(